-This Slow Cooker Irish Stew is so easy to throw together and makes a warming, stick to your ribs meal.
+This Slow Cooker Irish Stew recipe is easy to throw together in advance.
+It makes for a warming, stick-to-your-ribs meal.
 Perfect for after a long hike or a day out adventuring.

 Now obviously I’m only going to be able to use that teeny one when we are parked up on a campsite that has electric hookup.
 But as slow cooking takes ALL the hassle out of getting dinner on the table, it’ll make the perfect end to those long days out exploring.